PAXSTORE/paxstore-openapi-java-sdk/RESELLER_API.md

 <br>

-The type of object in dataSet is ResellerPageDTO.
+The type in dataSet of is ResellerPageDTO.
 And the structure shows like below.

 |Property Name|Type|Description|
 |:--|:--|:--|